Held in the Artist's Archive

 2025

 A quiet portrait of a woman—holding a chicken in one hand, two eggs in the other, while balancing an apple and grapes atop her head.
-Set against a richly patterned wallpaper, this piece is a convergence of three collections: a nod to The Nature of Us with its symbolic fruit, Chicken Stories with its tender grasp of the hen and eggs, and Portraits From Another Room with its backdrop.
+This piece is a convergence of three collections: a nod to The Nature of Us with its symbolic fruit, Chicken Stories with its tender grasp of the hen and eggs, and Portraits From Another Room with its backdrop.

-The woman is a reflection of myself—a visual metaphor for the emotional and creative load carrying at the time.
-Seen and unseen, held and balanced, offered and protected—this is a painting about the quiet weight of womanhood, artistry, and care.
+The woman, a visual metaphor for the emotional load one carries.
+Seen and unseen, held and balanced, offered and protected.

 Music Choice for Creation: Annie Lennox; Why